 Combine pasta and roasted vegetables in a large bowl.
 Add dressing and chopped parsley.
 Mix well.
 Serve with shaved parmesan cheese and freshly ground pepper if desired.

-There are many more gluten-free products in the stores today as gluten intolerance and allergy are not as rare as previously thought.
+Gluten intolerance and allergy previously thought of as rare are not so these days.
+Fortunately, there are many more gluten-free products in the stores today.
 I am pleasantly surprised at the various types of gluten-free noodles I have found and will share more about them in a future posts.
 This gluten-free spaghetti made with rice, potato, and soy will work well with the above recipe.
 It has a taste and texture that is close to that of the regular wheat spaghetti.

 Enjoy…..and have a wonderful day!